-Climate change and invertebrates
+Climate change and polar invertebrates

 Climate change is predicted to have a significant impact on invertebrate communities.
 Increases in temperature may increase development rates.
 This as well as changes in the duration snow lie may effect activity phenologies and result in a disconnection between flowering or bird nesting periods.
 Changes in precipitation may reduce soil moisture status, negatively impacting soil dwelling larval stages.
 Overall we see an environment in change and unravelling the connections and interactions is complicated.
-The difficulty of untangling the effects of climate and environmental changes is partly due to the extreme complexity of the invertebrate community.
-The Circumpolar Biodiversity Monitoring Plan (Christensen et al. 2013) and State of Artic terrestrial ecosystem report (Aronsson et al. 2021) attempted to simply the conceptualise this by grouping species into focal ecosystem components (see 2.5.5 Ecosystem functions).
-Species were classified into six groups.
-The chord diagram in this section demonstrates the high degree of interconnectiveness and hence the problems of projecting changes likely to climate change stressors.
+The difficulty of untangling the effects of climate and environmental changes is partly due to the extreme complexity of the invertebrate community (see page Ecosystem functions of invertebrates) and the lack of long-term data series for most species of invertebrate in the Arctic.
+With rapid and large population changes characteristic of many species of invertebrate, long term data on abundance and distribution is essential to be able to detect signals of environmental change in these animals.
+But see data provided below concerning Spilogona flies and Collembola from Greenland for an exception.

 At Zackenberg a clear decrease in abundance of up to 80% has been seen in once genus of muscid flies that have a particular importance in pollination in Arctic regions while at Nuuk apparent increases in the densities of Collembola are occurring but with no change in species.

 Changes in abundance of four species of muscid fly at Zackenberg NE Greenland.
+Adapted from Gillespie et al 2020.

 Collembola population trends in Kobbefjord from 2007 to 2017 in four different plant communities: a = Empetrum nigrum, d–= Salix glauca, g = Silene acaulis, j = Loiseleuria procumbens.
 Left hand panels: mean population abundance of total Collembola expressed as 103 individuals per m2.